salzman-lab/SICILIAN/README.md

 ###  Annotator and index files needed for running SICILIAN
-SICLIAN uses STAR as the aligner and therefore STAR index files need to be input to SICILIAN.
-SICILIAN also needs annotator pickle files for pulling gene names and adding them to the detected junction based on their coordinates.
-There are two options for the index and annotator files required for running SICILIAN: 1- download pre-built ready-to-use index files or 2- build STAR index files and annotator pickle files using the following instructions.
+SICLIAN uses STAR as the aligner and therefore it needs STAR index files.
+SICILIAN also needs annotator pickle files for pulling gene names and adding them to the detected junctions.
+There are two options for the index and annotator files required for running SICILIAN: 1- download pre-built ready-to-use files or 2- build these files using the instructions given below.

-#### Downloading ready-to-use index files
+#### Download ready-to-use index files
 All needed STAR index and annotator pickle files needed for running SICILIAN can be downloaded using the following links for four different genomes (human, mouse, mouse lemur, COVID19).
 With these files, there is no need for building any other file manually for running SICILIAN.
 Each link points to a folder that should be untarred after downloading.
 The folder contains a subfolder for STAR index files (built based on STAR 2.7.5) and five other folders containing the GTF and pickle files needed for annotating the splice junctions called by SICILIAN:
 - `Human`: https://drive.google.com/file/d/1cGfn7MZbGewBJp6ZGGW_IOW3nWEAHOPz/view?usp=sharing
 - `Mouse`: https://drive.google.com/file/d/16zaKBHy3-xe_LXyOl0hF6NG7q798p1BZ/view?usp=sharing
 - `Mouse lemur`: https://drive.google.com/file/d/1JIvWawo4PYLz-I2m--a0Ukyh9Wqw89VR/view?usp=sharing
 - `COVID19`: https://drive.google.com/file/d/1w0EuKRLYOc1NBpS4c-TfdQEdRN_d1lwU/view?usp=sharing
-#### Building index and annotator files
+#### Build index and annotator files
 The other option is to build these files manually by using the following instructions.
 STAR index files can be built using the following command:
 ```
 STAR --runThreadN 4 --runMode genomeGenerate --genomeDir Genome_data/star --genomeFastaFiles fasta_file.fa --sjdbGTFfile gtf_file.gtf